ylitormatech/javapatterns/README.md

 This pattern provides a mediator class which normally handles all the communications between different classes and supports easy maintenance of the code by loose coupling.
 #### Usage

-#### Example
-We are demonstrating mediator pattern by example of a chat room where multiple users can send message to chat room and it is the responsibility of chat room to show the messages to all users.
-We have created two classes ChatRoom and User.
-User objects will use ChatRoom method to share their messages.

-MediatorPatternDemo, our demo class, will use User objects to show communication between them.

 ## Visitor Design Pattern